Nursing MSN & DNP

 The Final Word on the Difference Between Nurse Practitioner and Physician Assistant

 Whether you decide to explore a career as a PA or NP, it’s encouraging to know that the demand for both is increasing within healthcare.
 Both are rewarding roles that can help patients live healthier and longer lives.
+Salary is not a major factor, considering the difference between nurse practitioner vs physician assistant salary is minimal.

 The University of St. Augustine for Health Sciences (USAHS) offers Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Post-Graduate Nursing Certificates designed for working nurses.
 Our degrees are offered online, with optional on-campus immersions.* Role specialties include Family Nurse Practitioner (FNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), Nurse Educator** and Nurse Executive.
 The MSN has several options to accelerate your time to degree completion.
 Earn your advanced nursing degree while keeping your work and life in balance.